jindrichmynarz/dissertation/parts/evaluation.md

 - Lab studies
 - Matchmaking as a classification task that produces a ranked list of relevant items.

-Nonexperimental design: qualitative research via interviews with users (or domain experts)
+Non-experimental design: qualitative research via interviews with users (or domain experts)

 + Descriptive evaluation via example scenarios?
 + Cost-benefit analysis discussing the matchmaker's value compared with the costs in sustaining it (keeping it operable)?